kitsune-ONE-team/KITSUNETSUKI-SDK/conda/kcc/README.md

 KITSUNETSUKI Character Controller
 =================================

-KITSUNETSUKI project Character Controller for to use with Panda3D and Bullet.
+Character Controller for to use with Panda3D and Bullet.
+\
 KITSUNETSUKI project: https://www.patreon.com/kitsunetsuki
 Conda package: https://anaconda.org/kitsune.ONE/kcc